GSA/open-gsa-redesign/_apidocs/fh-fouo-api.md

 officetype|	Type of an office.
 Currently there are the following office types available in the Federal Hierarchy FOUO API: <br> -	Contracting <br> -	Funding <br> -	Grant <br><br>*Note: In future if the office type names change, the API will bring back the latest office types names from FH DB* |	Text officetypestartdate	|Start date of an office type.
 Format is YYYY-MM-DD. |	Date officetypeenddate|	End date of an office type.
-Format is YYYY-MM-DD.	|Date fhorgaddresslist	|An array of address elements for an organization consisting of city, state, country_code, and address type.	|Array city |	City	|Text state |	2-character state code|	Text country_code	|3-character country code|	Text
+Format is YYYY-MM-DD.	|Date fhorgaddresslist	|An array of address elements for an organization consisting of city, state, country_code, address type and address status.	|Array city |	City	|Text state |	2-character state code|	Text country_code	|3-character country code|	Text